Latest Updates and Commonly Asked Questions

 Please know that we are upholding the same standards of care as we would be if you were present with your pet.

 Our goal is to maintain the safety and health of our clients as well as our staff and their families.
 We understand that there may be long waiting periods during this time, and that communication will take more effort than usual.
-Please be patient and understanding, as we are pushing to be as efficient and conscientious as possible.
+Please be patient and understanding as we work to be as efficient and conscientious as possible.

 If you are picking up medications, either call us from your car if you are able or knock on the door and let us know what you are picking up.
 Please pay ahead of time by credit card over the phone when possible to expedite this process.

 We are also unable to take new clients at this time.
 This is to ensure we are able to focus on serving our established clientele and allows us to perform more telemedicine for patients we have a current relationship with.

 We understand these are unprecedented and confusing times and we appreciate the patience many of you have shown during our constantly evolving policies.